 This is because the carport roof retains some of the heat it has absorbed during the day.
 Even at the coldest point of the night, the carport roof will be a few degrees warmer than the sky.
-This in turn keeps your car slightly warmer, slightly longer than it would be under the open sky.
+In-turn, this keeps your car slightly warmer, slightly longer than it would be under the open sky.

-When the ground and other surfaces (like car windows) cool to near or below freezing, they attract moisture from the air.
+When the ground and other surfaces (like car windows) cool to near or below freezing temperatures, they attract moisture from the air.
 As these surfaces get colder more quickly than your car, almost all of the free moisture in the air nearby forms frost there before your car is cold enough for frost.
-When it finally does reach the right temperature, the air is almost completely dry.
+When it finally reaches the right temperature, the air is almost completely dry.

 A related problem is sleet.
 This is rain that freezes either as it is falling or as soon as it touches a very cold surface.
 Of course, the roof of the carport prevents this rain from hitting your car at all, saving you the hassle of scraping it in the morning.

 A solar carport is just like any other type in that it provides a shady, sheltered place to store your car, bike or motorcycle or for the kids to play out of the sun.
 However, they have the advantage of a roof coated in photovoltaic solar panels.
 These provide power when sunlight falls on them, and can be used to offset or even eliminate your electricity rates – no small advantage these days!